AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Backtracking :
 - Solved SubSets I medium level on leetcode with tc of O(n) and sc of O(1) Beats 82.05% in runtime with JavaScript

+### day 40 of #100DaysOfCode
+- Optimized Home Page of my portfolio website by removing unnecessory animations
+- Learning about Backtracking and Bit Manipulation

+#### Backtracking :
+- Solved SubSets II medium level on leetcode with tc of O(n^2) and sc of O(1) Beats 73.80% in runtime with JavaScript